DCotterill/halixia-hugo/content/ma/futurelearn-310.md

 layout: static
 ---

-Online learning with world class universities and experts
+Online learning with world class universities and experts.

 Futurelearn is a UK based learning platform, partnering with world-leading academic institutions known for their teaching and research across a variety of fields.